 These wines range from very dry to extra sweet.
 Some white wines are made from white grapes and some are made from red grapes with the skin removed.

-Chardonnay, Sauvignon Blanc, Pinot grigio, White Zinfandel, Riesling and Moscato are all varieties of white.
+Chardonnay, Sauvignon Blanc, Pinot grigio, White Zinfandel, and Riesling are all varieties of white.
+There’s also Moscato wine, which shares similar color characteristics to white wine, but is actually from a different grape family altogether.
 Riesling is sweet, but Moscato is sweetest.
 Those are both generally after-dinner wines which means they have a heavy alcohol content, so be careful.

 Generally, white wine is chilled while red is not.
 If wine is exposed to heat, it can ruin the controlled oxidation, spoiling the bottle.

 These wines range from light to full-bodied (which has nothing to do with caloric intake).
 Blush wine is included here because it’s made with red grapes and has partial removal of grape skins.

 Cabernet Sauvignon, Merlot, Shiraz/Syrah, Pinot noir, Red Zinfandel, sherry and port are all red wine varietals.
 Malbec, a red wine, is smooth, coming from France and Argentina.
 Meritage is a fancy word for blending of any two or more wines (i.e. Merlot and Cabernet).

 Shiraz (Australia) and Syrah (France) are the same variety and are usually spicy or peppery, which is influenced by the amount of rain in the area and the dirt the grapes grow in.
 Chianti is similarly medium-bodied, but can definitely range in fullness.

 Port wine has a higher alcohol content for dessert time and is almost always served in smaller glasses.

 Wine Is Subjective